Meet the Characters of I HAVE LOST MY WAY, and Listen to Their Playlists!

-You know Gayle Forman from her beautiful, romantic, and heart-wrenching books like If I Stay, I Was Here, and Just One Day.
-We’re so happy that she is back with her new novel, I Have Lost My Way, a powerful story of empathy and friendship told from the perspectives of three teens.
-I Have Lost My Way was an instant bestseller that hit readers right in the feels (as Gayle’s books tend to do).
-Each of the characters spoke to us in a REAL way, and we decided that they each needed their own playlist.
+You know Gayle Forman from her beautiful, romantic, and heart-wrenching books like If I Stay, I Was Here, Just One Day and of course, I Have Lost My Way, a powerful story of empathy and friendship told from the perspectives of three teens.
+I Have Lost My Way was an instant bestseller that hit readers right in the feels (as Gayle’s books tend to do), and now it’s back with a whole new look!
 Keep reading for a snippet from each character’s perspective, accompanied by a character playlist!

 I have lost my way.